 Some people treat spark plugs like some sort of nitro-glycerine that should only be touched by trained professionals, which is weird because they’re about the simplest thing to change.
-You literally need one socket (but it has to be a spark plug socket, with a rubber insert to help prevent damage), and that’s it.
+You literally need one socket (a spark plug socket, with a rubber insert to help prevent damage), and that’s it.

-Where people go wrong is with the ignition leads, normally by putting them on in the wrong order, thus making the car run like a bag of bolts if it runs at all.
+Where people go wrong is with the ignition leads, normally by putting them on in the wrong order, making the car run like a bag of bolts if it runs at all.
 Simple solution?
-Just do one plug, and thus one lead, at a time.
+Just do one plug at a time.

-The trick with spark plugs is to know you can be firm when loosening them – they’re subject to many fluctuations in temperature, so they’re going to be wedge in there.
+The trick with spark plugs is to know you can be firm when loosening them – they’re subject to many fluctuations in temperature, so they’re going to be wedged in there.
 They’re designed with this in mind though, so when loosening them, be firm.
-And when putting new ones in, put them in finger tight first, this way you know you’re not crossing the threads.
+And when putting new ones in, put them in finger tight first, if possible.
+This way you know you’re not crossing the threads.
 Simple.

 Again, changing the oil is one of those jobs that people think you need a PHD for.
 You don’t.
 You need one spanner and some axle stands, and that’s about it.
 You jack the car up, put it on stands, slide underneath it, then crack off the sump plug on the bottom of the engine.

 Do this, catch the oil in a suitable container, put the plug back in, take off the filter, put a new filter on, look at your Haynes manual to find out what oil and how much you need, then fill it up via the hole in the top of the engine.
-Takes fifteen minutes, tops.
+Takes half an hour, tops.

-Buy yourself and oil filter spanner for a tenner and save yourself a world of swearing and skinned knuckles.
+Buy yourself an oil filter spanner for a tenner and save yourself a world of swearing and skinned knuckles.
 But remember; only put the new one on hand tight.

 If you are reasonably confident on the spanners, there is nothing specialist about the suspension.
 What’s intimidating is the amount of work you need to do just to get at it.
 You need to remove the wheels, the brakes, the brake lines, the wheels hubs and so on.
 It a lot of work.
 But none of it is complicated and none of it is a specialist.
 It’s all nuts and bolts stuff.